spielhuus/elektrophon/modules/Wavefolder/README.md

 Connect the output of the VCA (pin 1 of U2a) to the second input of the scope.

 Adjust the trimmer RV4 in order to have a perfectly symmetrical sine wave at the output (the best way is to superimpose the trace of the sinewave at input and the one at the output).
-You may have also to play slightly with A2 as well to reduce gain if you have saturation on both the positive and negative crests of the output sinewave.
+You may have also to play slightly with RV3 as well to reduce gain if you have saturation on both the positive and negative crests of the output sinewave.

-Next, turn P1 fully counter-clockwise (no CV).
-Adjust A2 in order to completly mute the output signal.
+Next, turn RV1 fully counter-clockwise (no CV).
+Adjust trimmer RV3 in order to completly mute the output signal.

 ## *use*